Butler Library: Design

 Butler Library was built in the Neoclassical style.
 The building is ten stories tall, with two small wings on either side with brick façades in a Flemish bond pattern and limestone trim, intended to connect it visually with the rest of the Columbia campus.
 The building's façade is adorned with a three-story colonnade of fourteen columns of the Ionic order which echoes that of Low Library, copper lanterns, and cast iron marquees.

-Above the library's colonnade are inscribed the names of writers, philosophers, and thinkers, many of which are represented in the university's Core Curriculum: Homer, Herodotus, Sophocles, Plato, Aristotle, Demosthenes, Cicero, and Vergil on the northern face, towards College Walk and the Low Library; Cervantes, Shakespeare, Milton, Voltaire, and Goethe on the east, facing John Jay Hall and Wallach Hall; and Horace, Tacitus, St. Augustine, St. Thomas Aquinas, and Dante on the western facade, facing Alfred Lerner Hall and Carman Hall.
+Above the library's colonnade are inscribed the names of male writers, philosophers, and thinkers from Europe, many of which are represented in the university's Core Curriculum.
 The panels along the front façade of the library are also inscribed with the names of prominent American writers and statesmen.
 The names were selected by Nicholas Butler, as were the quotations which decorate the main rooms of the library.

 The large mural in the entrance lobby, titled Videbimus Lumen, (based on the university's motto In Lumine Tuo Videbimus Lumen, or In Thy Light Shall We See Light) was painted in 1934 by Eugene Francis Savage.
 The composition is anchored by the figure of Athena, echoing the large Alma Mater sculpture in front of Low Library in the center of the campus.
 The mural contains references to light, social struggle, fascism, and the architecture of Columbia and New York City.

 In popular culture

 Several books and screenplays have been written in Butler, including Nobel Prize‑winning novelist Orhan Pamuk's The Black Book and the script for the film Capote.
 It also plays a role in Paul Auster's 2009 novel Invisible: the novel's main protagonist, Adam Walker, takes a job as a page in the library's stacks.
 This section of the novel is set in 1967 when the stacks were closed to library users.
 The library is also referenced in Erica Jong's Fear of Flying.

+The library also appears in the 1984 supernatural comedy film Ghostbusters.
+The exterior is shown in the background on the film's title card.

 The Raven Mantel, the mantelpiece and last remnant of the room in which Edgar Allan Poe penned his most famous poem, "The Raven", was acquired by Columbia in 1908.
 It is currently installed in the Rare Book and Manuscript Library, on the 6th floor of Butler Library.

-Butler Library has been described as one of the most beautiful college libraries in the United States.